aquasecurity/trivy/docs/docs/coverage/language/golang.md

 Trivy traverses `$GOPATH/pkg/mod` and collects those extra information.

 #### stdlib
+If [--detection-priority comprehensive][detection-priority] is passed, Trivy determines the minimum version of `Go` and saves it as a `stdlib` dependency.

 By default, `Go` selects the higher version from of `toolchan` or local version of `Go`.
 See [toolchain] for more details.